Real Estate Assessment

 Real Estate Taxes

-The assessor’s office does inspections periodically throughout the year of properties that have building permits.
-This is important to ensure that changes to the property are documented so that the assessment is accurate.
-If you have taken out a permit with the building department, please call the assessor’s office to schedule a time for an inspection when the work is completed or use our online inspection request form.
 It might save you time to schedule both departments at the same time.
-If no inspection is scheduled, the assessor’s office will stop by for an inspection and leave a door tag if no one is home.
-The assessor or deputy assessor will be wearing an ID badge at all times.
-If no interior inspection is permitted, the assessor will have to estimate.
+If no inspection is scheduled, the Assessor's Office will stop by for an inspection and leave a door tag if no one is home.
+The Assessor or Deputy Assessor will be wearing an ID badge at all times.
+If no interior inspection is permitted, the Assessor will have to estimate.

 Inspections are required every 10 years by statute.
-Typically the assessor’s office completes town-wide inspections during Revaluation.
-The next scheduled Revaluation is 2018.
+Typically the Assessor's Office completes Town-wide inspections during revaluation.

 Keep in mind that the assessment reflects the market as of a single date in time: October 1, 2013.
 If you do not agree with the assessment of your property you have the right to appeal.
-See Appeals for more information.
+Visit the Board of Assessment Appeals page for more information.